 All right, glad you're with us.

-And we've got a lot of deep state news.
+And we have got a lot of deep state news.

-Um there's now going to be an avalanche of information, cascading down at a rate that it's going to be tough to keep up with, as we've now seen in the last week with Bruce Orr's closed door testimony released, Lisa Page's closed door testimony released, uh uh Peter Strzok's closed door testimony released, and John McCain's uh uh aid, his testimony released.
+There's now going to be an avalanche of information cascading down at a rate that it's going to be tough to keep up with, as we've now seen in the last week with Bruce Orr's closed-door testimony released, Lisa Page's closed-door testimony released, Peter Strzzok's closed-door testimony released, and John McCain's aide, his testimony released.

-And I'm gonna tell you, one of the more interesting things, I'm keeping an eye on this.
+And I'm going to tell you, one of the more interesting things, I'm keeping an eye on this.

-I don't have more information yet, but Nelly Orr, you know, if you listen and and Fusion GPS, Devin Nunes is is doubtful that Christopher Steele even wrote the majority of this dossier.
+I don't have more information yet, but Nellie Orr, you know, if you listen and Fusion GPS, Devin Nunes is doubtful that Christopher Steele even wrote the majority of this dossier.

-And they just need were using steel to launder the information so it could, you know, come from somewhere, somewhere somebody else.
+And they just were using Steele to launder the information so it could, you know, come from somewhere, somewhere, somebody else.

-I'm just keeping you in the loop of what we're investigating now, not what we've confirmed, is that a lot of this information in the phony dossier that Hillary paid for and that the DNC paid for, et cetera, it's likely to have come from Russia.
+But if that's the case, what we're beginning to believe and what my sources are telling me, and we need a little more time to vet this, I'm just keeping you in the loop of what we're investigating now, not what we've confirmed, is that a lot of this information in the phony dossier that Hillary paid for and that the DNC paid for, et cetera, is likely to have come from Russia.

 Yeah, which is even more despicable considering the witch hunt we've been through now for almost three years that began in July of 2016.